Grand View Health Visitor Policy: Updated March 24, 2023.

 THIS NOTICE OF PRIVACY PRACTICES DESCRIBES HOW MEDICAL INFORMATION MAY BE USED AND DISCLOSED, AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-This Notice describes how Grand View Health (including the centers and practices Grand View operates), the members of Grand View Medical Staff, and other healthcare providers involved in your care at the Hospital, will use and disclose your protected health information.
+This Notice describes how Grand View Health (including the centers and practices Grand View operates), the members of Grand View Medical Staff, and other healthcare providers involved in your care at the Hospital, will use and disclose your protected health information (PHI).
 This Notice only applies to the protected health information created or obtained in connection with care provided to you in or by the Hospital.
-It also describes the practices of all Grand View employees, staff, students, volunteers, and other personnel working at Grand View Health sites.

-This Notice does not describe the practices regarding protected health information in your physician’s office, with the exception of the Grand View Medical Practices Offices.
+The terms of this Notice apply to Grand View Hospital, Grand View Health and Grand View Medical Practices and the physicians, licensed professionals, staff, students, employees and volunteers of Grand View Hospital and Grand View Health.
+This Notice does not apply to medical offices that are not owned by Grand View Hospital and does not describe the practices regarding protected health information in your private physician’s office, with the exception of the Grand View Medical Practices Offices.
 The physicians who practice at Grand View Health (the Medical Staff members), with the exception of the Grand View Medical Practices personnel, are neither employees, nor agents of the Hospital.
 If you have not previously visited your physician’s office, upon your next visit you should receive that physician’s Notice of Privacy Practices as it relates to his or her own office practice.

 II.
 HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION

-A. The Privacy Rule allows Grand View to use and disclose your PHI for purposes of treatment, payment, and Grand View health care operations.
+A. The Privacy Rule allows Grand View to use and disclose your PHI for purposes of treatment, payment, and Grand View health care operations without your consent or authorization.
 Any uses or disclosures for payment or health care operations must be limited to the minimum necessary to accomplish the purpose of the use or disclosure.

 a.
 Quality assessment and improvement activities;